xahmol/VDCScreenEditor2/README.md

 - Line and box mode for drawing lines and boxes
 - Select mode to cut, copy, delete or repaint (only color or all attributes) the selection.
 - Move mode to scroll the screen contents (due to memory constraints only for the 80x25 viewport)
+- Import from PRG screen memory dumps and import from and export to SEQ PETSCII sequences.

 ## Start program
 ([Back to contents](#contents))